 Once the BMW warranty expires, those huge repair bills will be yours to pay.
 Here are a few typical issues with the BMW models.

-Before making any decision, research your specific model and year to ensure reliability.
-Certain models are known to have problems, making the extended protection decision a no-brainer.
-A good resource to check is Edmonds.com.
+Prior to making any choices, make some inquiries into your particular model and year to guarantee dependability.
+A number of models have been known to have problems, which makes the decision to acquire extended protection a no-brainer.
+A great resource to verify information on your vehicle is Edmonds.com.